NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS Organizations.md

 Then enter the AccountID of the newly joined *Member* account, and the name of the newly created Role.
 Pick a nickname and color for the role, that will make it easier to identify when switching into it.

+## Service Control Policies (SCPs)
+Service Control Polcies are account permission boundries that limit what an AWS Account (including account root user) can do.
+  - Despite a Account root user have full account control, SCPs limit what an account can do itself.
+    - Common SCPs could be to limit regions available in accounts, or limit the size of EC2 instance that can be created in accounts.

+- Management account can not be restricted by service control policies (SCPs)
+- Service Control Policies **do not grant any permissions**, they strictly limit permissions/capabilities.
+- By default everything is Allowed, through the defualt/primary SCP policy *'FullAWSAccess'*. therefore it is an explicit deny list.
+  - If you want SCP to act as an Allow list, you would delete the *'FullAWSAccess'* policy and build Allow policies.
+(More secure, but more admin overhead and more likely cause issues.)

+To Enable Service Control Policies (SCP): ```AWS Organizations > Policies > Service Control Policies > Enable```
+- This will enable and create the *'FullAWSAccess'* SCP policy.

+To Create a new Service Control Policy: ```AWS Organizations > Policies Service Control Policies > Create New > Enter configuration```
+- Just like IAM policies, SCP policies opperate in an upside down christmas tree approach.
+If the first policy statement in a single SCP shows allow all access to everything, and the second statement says to block S3, everything will be accessible except S3.

+In order to add an SCP to an OU, click on the OU under AWS Organizations, scroll down to policies, and click attach policy.
+Remove policies the same way.
+Keep things tidy by creating policies that encompas the prior permission blocks, and detach repetitive or former SCPs.

+### Creating Organizational Units (OUs)
+**Note: AWS Organizations are hierachical, which means that nested OUs carry the SCPs of their parent OU.**

+- 1.)
+In the *Management* Account, go to **AWS Organizations**.
+- 2.)
+Click the checkbox next to the parent OU you would like to create a new one under.
+If it is your first OU, this will be 'Root'.
+- 3.)
+Select: Actions > Organizational Units > Create New.
+Then give the OU a name.
+- 4.) **Move** and AWS Account into the new OU with:  ``` Actions > AWS Account > Move ```